cstahoviak/cherno-cpp/README.md

 __Video #21: `Static` in C++__
 - __Context 1__: `static` keyword when used outside of a class or struct.
    - `static` effectively allows you to mark a variable as "private" for a specfic translation unit (cpp file).
-   - This prevents any other translation unit (cpp file) from findind that `static` variable in the linking process via the `extern` keyword.
+   - This prevents any other translation unit (cpp file) from finding that `static` variable in the linking process via the `extern` keyword.
 - __Context 2__: `static` keyword when used inside a class or struct.
    - A `static` member variable of a class/struct is the same across all instances of that class/struct, i.e. there will be only __one instance__ of the `static` member variable.
    - A `static` method of a class does not have access to the object itself, i.e. cannot access the `this` keyword.